andy-maier/ansible-doc-template-extractor/README.md

     <A JSON schema that describes a single input variable of the playbook>
   output_schema:
     <A JSON schema that describes a single output variable for success>
-  authors:
-    - <list of strings with playbook author names>
 ```

 An example spec file for playbooks using this format is in the